 The Monxton and Amport Village Hall Committee (MAVH) once again seeks your help to ensure we have the best possible community asset well into the 21st century.
-We have been approached by many locals concerned about the lack of an appealing community meeting place now that the Black Swan has been sold to a property developer.
+We have been approached by many locals concerned about the lack of an appealing community meeting place now that the Black Swan has been sold to a local property developer.

 Three years ago we canvassed villagers as to what you might want from a village hall.
 The outcome of this was planning permission to renovate the current hall (16/01869/FULLN).
 To finance this, you have supported fundraising events and our project fund stands around £35,000.
 Build costs for this renovation are estimated to be in the region of £350,000 with eligible grant funding around £200,000-250,000 and the hall would be closed for 4-6 months during renovations.
-Another option might be to build a purpose-built hall on the current site.
+Another option might be to build a new, purpose-built hall on the current site.

 In order to determine the best course of action, we invite you to have your say by responding to the short survey that was emailed to all residents on 10 July (download a PDF copy here – Survey 2018).
-All responses will be treated in confidence and used to inform the decision-making process.
+(Survey closes on 16 October 2018)All responses will be treated in confidence and used to inform the decision-making process.
 Please return hard copies to Penny Kitson at Sherborne Lodge, Furzedown Lane, Amport or email email@example.com

 Monxton Matters (https://monxton.org.uk/) and The Amport Village and Parish websites (http://amportvillage.co.uk/) will be the primary interfaces to keep you informed of developments and we will be holding open days at the Village Hall: